Military Education Benefits for active duty, reservists, National Guard, veterans, spouses, and children

 - Review the Wisconsin Veteran Assistance Grant website and complete the WDVA 2059 (Request for Certification for Wisconsin Veteran Student Assistance Grant) form in the “How to Apply” section.

-- Complete the “Student Section” on the Wisconsin’s Veteran’s Grant for Private Non-Profit Schools form, found on the Higher Educational Aids Board (HEAB) webpage.
-The Form is then submitted to the Viterbo Financial Aid Office via email FAdocuments@viterbo.edu, via fax to (608)796-3859 or in person to Murphy Center/Room 218.
+- Complete the “Student Section” on the Wisconsin’s Veteran’s Grant for Private Non-Profit Schools form, found on the Higher Higher Educational Aids Board (HEAB) webpage.
+The Form is then submitted to the Viterbo Financial Aid Office via email financialaid@viterbo.edu, via fax to (608)796-3859 or in person to Murphy Center/Room 218.

 Viterbo will be notified of the student’s eligibility for the grant by the Wisconsin Higher Educational Aids Board.